tencentyun/intlcloud-documents/yehe_doc/数据库/数据传输服务/数据订阅（Kafka 版）/消费订阅数据/管理消费组_intl_en.md

 ## Overview

-Data Subscription Kafka Edition supports consumer group management, including password change, consumer group deletion, and consumption offset modification.
+Data Subscription Kafka Edition allows you to manage a consumer group by deleting it and modifying its password or consumption offset.

 In addition, you can view information such as client ID (the ID of the client consuming the data), partition ID, consumption offset, and consumption delay in **Consumption Management**.